alimcodescalers/G8_testing/docs/test_cases/functional/1_network_config_test/1_network_config_test.md

 ### Prerequisites
 - Have a G8 running the latest version of OpenvCloud
 - Clean the G8, so no virtual machines are running on it
+- Have admin access to one of the physical compute nodes

 ### Test case description
 - Create an account